 A Q&A WITH SURIYA

-We sat down with Honors Hall Resident Assistant (RA) Suriya to learn what life is like in this unique living community.
+We sat down with recent graduate and former Honors Hall Resident Assistant (RA) Suriya to learn what life is like in this unique living community.

 What are the benefits of living in the Honors community?

 You’re part of a community that already has something in common.
 Generally, people in Honors care a lot about their academics and it can be really nice to have people who are in similar classes or sections as you, and that have similar standards.
 It can be really helpful when you’re trying to get your homework done or studying for exams.

 It’s also one of the newer buildings on campus and it’s nice to have your own bathroom in your room for sure.
 Location is also a great benefit of the Honors Hall – the dining hall is right outside and it’s only a 5 or 10 minute walk to campus.
 You also have the Rec Center and IM (Intramural) fields right outside.

 People think that it’s just going to be studying all the time — students will just be in their rooms and won’t have any kind of fun.
 This is definitely not true — it’s actually one of the more vibrant communities on campus.
 Many people with really different interests come together, and although they do come together primarily for an academic reason, they have a lot of fun.
 Whether they’re talking in the hallways or watching TV together, it’s pretty close-knit.

 How easy or difficult is it to make friends?

 Given the fact that you do have commonalities, you can establish a good status quo from the beginning of the semester.

 You do have a bathroom in your room so there is that opportunity to stay in the room more often, but we have an open door policy so people tend to leave their doors open and can hang out and study together.
 There’s also a lot of community areas.

 What are the pros and cons of living in Honors?